 Gabriel Miró, Tourism and the partridge

-Today Guadalest is considered one of the essential visits for all those people who come to know the province of Alicante and, although it is true that it has become a tourist attraction, Guadalest continues to enchant travelers from around the world for its unique beauty and its strategic location at the top of a rocky outcrop.
+Today Guadalest is considered one of the essential visits for all those people who come to know the province of Alicante and, although it is true that it has become a tourist attraction, Guadalest continues to enchant travelers from around the world for its unique beauty and its strategic location on top of a crag.

 Known among other things for its museums, this town in Alicante has many other attractions for the visitor.
 From a delicious gastronomy to a magnificent natural mountainous environment and mild climate, Guadalest offers the traveler the possibility to enjoy the strength of the mountain and to know its historical roots.